alpersonalwebsite/docker-kubernetes-code-pipeline/README.md

 ```

 #### GET /contents
-* Returns an object with email, exp and nbf with their proper values
+* Returns the decrypted content of the JWT including email, exp and nbf with their proper values
 * Requires a valid JWT token

 *Note:* The lifespan of the token starts after the time stated in the nbf claim and ends at the time stated in the exp claim.